https://invisible-island.net/ncurses/man/

 The capabilities in the Boolean flags, numbers, and strings sections

-are in the same order as the file <term.h>.
+are in the same order as in the header file term.h.

 Numbers in a terminal description, whether they are entries in the